 One implication of this digital shift is that the customer decision journey doesn’t always fit into the traditional funnel anymore.
 A model that has taken its place is the “customer journey map” which is a more flexible, less linear option.
 It takes into account the fact that prospective customers jump around the sales funnel, skipping ahead and then cycling back to fit their needs at any given moment.

 The graphic below gives an example of a customer journey map.
 You can see how there are many, many avenues for a consumer to enter the sales process, and the pathway to making a purchase is much less obvious.

 Smartphones, for their part, have completely altered the tasks that are included in these customer journey maps.
 Mobile devices are increasingly critical in the purchase decision.
 There are all kinds of statistics to support this shift, but here are a few of the most striking.
 One study found that one-third of people now make their purchasing decisions exclusively on mobile, meaning that they never conduct a search on a desktop device, make a phone call, or show up in-store.

 Google’s research found that 56% of people who research on mobile devices make up their minds quickly, making a purchasing within just one hour.
 Google also found that mobile searches are critical even for people who still purchase in-store, with 82% of smartphone users reporting that they consult their phones for purchases they’re about to make in a physical location.

-Finally, mobile eCommerce has been steadily increasing its share of total eCommerce.
-The graphic below from Statista (using eMarketer data) illustrates the fact that mobile eCommerce is expected to account for as much as 72.9% of total eCommerce sales by next year, up more than 20% compared to just five years ago.
+Finally, mobile e-commerce has been steadily increasing its share of total e-commerce.
+The graphic below from Statista (using eMarketer data) illustrates the fact that mobile e-commerce is expected to exceed $710 billion by 2025, up more than 60% compared to 2019.

 Understand Your Touchpoints and Optimize for Mobile